Are you visiting Turkey during Ramadan? Here are some important things to know.

 2022: 2 April – 1 May

-From dawn til dusk, people refrain from eating, drinking (even water), smoking, chewing gum and engaging in sexual activity during the day, but also from gossiping, using profane language and ill tempers (fighting).
-Children, pregnant women and the elderly do not take part in the abstinence.
+From dawn till dusk, people refrain from eating, drinking (even water), smoking, chewing gum and engaging in sexual activity during the day, but also from gossiping, using profane language and ill tempers (fighting).
+Children, pregnant women and the elderly do not take part in abstinence.
 The pre-dawn meal is called “suhoor/sehri” and the daily fast is broken with an evening meal at sunset called “iftaar”.
 After iftaar there is a special prayer called “taraweeh” (night prayer) in which our Holy book (Quran) is recited.
-The whole period of fasting ends with Eid – a 3 day feast to celebrate the end of Ramadan.
+The whole period of fasting ends with Eid – a 3-day feast to celebrate the end of Ramadan.

 How to show respect during Ramadan